 Back on the road and letting our not so comprehensive Thailand Google maps guide us we were stopped by an elderly Thai lady inside the Krabi sports and training grounds behind the Krabi stadium.
 With our ability to communicate with gestures, a lot of pointing limited English on her part, less Thai on our part and our Google map she told us to go back and try again.

 Wat Tham Sua is as impressive as you can get, it is a huge temple with many statues and shrines that span across a large area.
-On the right side of the cave and stairs leading to the big Buddha a new temple is been built and it is approximately 200m high and at the base is decorated with colorful, playful tigers and sea dragons.
+On the right side of the cave and stairs leading to the big Buddha a new temple is been built and it is approximately 200m high and at the base is decorated with colourful, playful tigers and sea dragons.

-After breakfast, which consisted of Green Tea, water and instant noodles, and the pestering of scruffy and starving cat, it was obvious that a Buddhist temple is not the best place for food; we headed into the Tiger Cave temple.
+After breakfast, which consisted of Green Tea, water and instant noodles, and the pestering of a scruffy and starving cat, it was obvious that a Buddhist temple is not the best place for food; we headed into the Tiger Cave temple.

-Entering the temple a Monk greets you and after getting a woven red brown armband and donating a few coins we explored the tiger’s cave which is built into the limestone rock face.
+Entering the temple a Monk greets you and after getting a woven red-brown armband and donating a few coins we explored the tiger’s cave which is built into the limestone rock face.
 This cave was home to a tiger but now lined with various golden statues the tiger has moved away and only a few golden tigers statues remain.

 Making our journey up the mountain to the big golden Buddha we were reminded by a signboard that it is a startling 1237 stairs to the top.

 With some stairs more than a foot high and very narrow, it soon dawned on us that it was more like climbing up a ladder.
-Going up is quite a workout but a lot of fun as everybody encourages everyone, even though language was a big barrier a smile here and a nod there was enough to keep going.
+Going up is quite a workout but a lot of fun as everybody encourages everyone, even though the language was a big barrier a smile here and a nod there was enough to keep going.

 Climbing the 1237 stairs is no easy feat and at about 300 stairs, resting becomes mandatory for every 30 steps thereafter and at 800 it feels like you have been climbing forever.
 It took us more than an hour to reach the summit, sweaty and tired, although some people have done it in less than ½ hour.